ajvsol/public-notes/JavaScript.md

 									  collapsed:: true
 										- `index`: An integer greater than or equal to `0` and less than the `length` of the string.
 If `index` is not a number, it defaults to `0`.
 										- Return value = A number representing the UTF-16 code unit value of the character at the given `index`.
 If `index` is out of range, `charCodeAt()` returns [`NaN`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN)
+								- Meta
+									- If just checking for letters, you can use greater or less than operators instead
+										- e.g. `if (character > "m")` to check for letters that start with `n` or after
 								- Examples
 									- ((63736445-7ccf-467e-a7ca-877a38cfd6a5))
 										- {{embed ((63736445-7ccf-467e-a7ca-877a38cfd6a5))}}